st katharine docks waterside dining featured image

 St Katharine Docks Waterside Dining London

-Restaurant Reviews: St Katharine Docks.
-This central London marina is a lovely place to explore with waterside dining near Tower Hill, The Tower of London and Tower Bridge.
-If you’re looking for things to do near Tower Hill, places to eat near The Tower of London or the best restaurants in Wapping, you must visit St Katharine Docks.
+There’s nothing better than St Katharine Docks waterside dining for a relaxing experience.
+St Kats is a central London marina near Tower Hill, The Tower of London and Tower Bridge.
+You can dine alfresco overlooking the picturesque marina with excellent restaurants like Emilia’s Crafted Pasta, Bravas Tapas, and Chayote.
+If you’re searching for the best places to eat near Tower Hill, Tower of London or Wapping, you must visit St Katharine Docks.

 st katharine docks waterside dining emilias crafted pasta

-Last week I dined at Bravas which serves modern Basque small plates and cocktails.
+Bravas Tapas serves modern Basque small plates, Spanish wines and cocktails.
 It was a lively and buzzy restaurant with quality tapas.
-Share an assortment of cheeses, Iberico ham, Galician beef short rib with truffle and crispy onion or grilled octopus with toasted garlic and olive oil.
+Share an assortment of cheeses, Iberico ham, Galician beef short rib with truffle and crispy onion or favourites like Padron peppers and croquetas.
+Read my Bravas Tapas review.

 st katharine docks waterside dining white mulberries